As a high dividend yield investor have you ever wondered if there is a ratio better than dividend yield to help you find high return investments?

 How is it calculated?

-James calculated Shareholder Yield as the total amount of money returned to shareholders in the form of:
+James calculated Shareholder Yield as the total amount of money returned to shareholders (not just dividends) in the form of:

 - Dividends and

 Provided a company's shares are undervalued I am sure you also prefer share buybacks to dividends.

 You know dividends are subject to withholding taxes and to make it worse, here in Germany, are also taxed at a rate of 25%.